Gwill/cxwangyi.github.com/_posts/2013-02-22-use-blade-with-mac-os-x.md

----
-layout: post
-title: "Use Blade with Mac OS X"
+# Use Blade with Mac OS X
-description: ""
-category:
-tags: []
----
-{% include JB/setup %}

 [typhoon-blade](http://code.google.com/p/typhoon-blade) is a
 convenient software build tool designed for Linux.
 However, in order